 New-ADOrganizationalUnit: Create an Organizational Unit in AD

 To quickly create a typical Organizational Unit structure in AD, you can use a PowerShell script.
-Suppose you want to create multiple OUs with states as their names and create typical object containers in them.
-It is quite time consuming to create this AD structure manually through the graphical ADUC snap-in.
-AD module for PowerShell allows to do it in seconds (except the time to write the script):
+Suppose you want to create multiple OUs with states as their names and create typical object containers.
+It is quite time-consuming to create this AD structure manually through the graphical ADUC snap-in.
+AD module for PowerShell allows solving this task in seconds (except the time to write the script):

 $fqdn = Get-ADDomain